django-helpdesk/django-helpdesk/standalone/README.md

     python3 manage.py createsuperuser

 You should now be able to log in to the server by visiting `localhost:80`.
 You will also need to access the `/admin` url to set up new users.
+You also need to set the Site in the admin so that URLs in ticket emails will work.

 Configuration for production use
 --------------------------------------